LibreOffice/core/solenv/maven/README.md

 To install LibreOffice API to local Maven repository or deploy the API to the Maven Central, extra build toolchain is required.

-`Ant` is used to bootstrap `Buck` build tool. `Buck` build tool is used to build sources and javadocs for the API and install or deploy the artifacts to Maven repository. `Maven` commands are invoked for that from within `Buck` driven build.
+`Ant` is used to bootstrap `Buck` build tool. `Buck` build tool is used to build sources and javadocs for the API and install or deploy the artifacts to Maven repository. `Maven` commands are invoked for that from within `Buck` driven build - so make sure you've maven installed, too.
 To be able to upload the API to Maven Central, access must be granted to LibreOffice project on OSSRH.